Depth | Jungian Psychology

 Depth Psychology: An Integrated Approach to Healing

-Jungian psychology, founded by Carl Gustav Jung, offers a profound path toward healing trauma, navigating grief, and reconnecting with your authentic self.
-Unlike symptom-focused approaches, Jungian therapy explores the unconscious, dreams, archetypes, and the deeper layers of the psyche to foster lasting transformation.
+Depth-oriented psychology, founded by Carl Gustav Jung, offers a profound path toward healing trauma, navigating grief, and reconnecting with your authentic self.
+Unlike symptom-focused approaches, Depth-oriented therapy explores the unconscious, dreams, archetypes, and the deeper layers of the psyche to foster lasting transformation.

-As a holistic, heart-centered therapist, I integrate Jungian depth work with trauma-informed care to support individuals experiencing:
+As a holistic, I integrate Jungian depth work with trauma-informed care to support individuals experiencing:

 • Childhood trauma and attachment wounds